joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0105-the-preaching-in-the-gospels.md

 ### Preached repentance

->Matthew 3:1–2 (CSB) In those days John the Baptist came, preaching in the wilderness of Judea 2 and saying, **“Repent, because the kingdom of heaven has come near!”**
+>Matthew 3:1–2 (CSB) In those days John the Baptist came, preaching in the wilderness of Judeaand saying, **“Repent, because the kingdom of heaven has come near!”**

 No easy believe-ism.
 No cheap grace.
 There must be a break away from sin.
 A changing of the mind.
 The turning of the will away from self-righteousness and sin.